w3c/png/Third_Edition_Explainer.md

 using an **ICC profile** in the ['iCCP' chunk](https://w3c.github.io/PNG-spec/#11iCCP) or, for sRGB content, with the ['sRGB' chunk](https://w3c.github.io/PNG-spec/#srgb-standard-colour-space).
-An ICC profile for an RGB color space typically adds 1k to 10k to the filesize, while the content of sRGB chunk is 1 byte.
+An ICC profile for an RGB color space typically adds 1k to 10k to the filesize, while the content of the sRGB chunk is 1 byte.

 ICC profiles are rarely used to label HDR content.
 Instead, an ITU specification called